Gaussian Diffusion (1D)

 Figure 1.
 Initial temperature distribution.

-If the temperature field is not explicitly updated within this script after the solver, the temperature is updated within the solver already.
+If the temperature field is not explicitly updated in the script after calling the solver, the solver is assumed to update it internally.

 # Time loop ------------------------------------------------------------- #